lonkamikaze/bsda2/bsda_obj.md

 ## 4. RESET

-This block documents the use of a resetter created by the `bsda:obj:createClass()` function below.
+This section documents the use of a resetter created by the `bsda:obj:createClass()` function below.

 The resetter first calls the cleanup method with all parameters, if one